dotnet/runtime/NewWorkflowDocs/workflow.md

 <!-- TODO: Add the Docker instructions somewhere. -->
 The main script that will be in charge of most of the building you might want to do is the `build.sh`, or `build.cmd` on Windows, located at the root of the repo.
 This script receives as arguments the subset(s) you might want to build, as well as multiple parameters to configure your build, such as the configuration, target operating system, target architecture, and so on.

+**NOTE:** If you plan on using Docker to work on the runtime repo, read [this doc](/docs/workflow/using-docker.md) first, as it explains how to set it up, as well as the images and the containers, so that you are ready to start following the building and testing instructions in the next sections and their linked docs.

 ### General Overview